carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

-GitHub Pages is a static site hosting service that takes files in various formats (Markdown, HTML, CSS, JavaScript, etc.) straight from a repository on GitHub, runs them through its website build engine Jekyll and builds them into a website, and publishes it on the Web.
+GitHub Pages is a static site hosting service that takes files in various formats (Markdown, HTML, CSS, JavaScript, etc.) straight from a repository on GitHub, runs them through its website engine Jekyll and builds them into a website, and publishes them on the Web.
 A website can be configured via special YAML file `_config.yml` (located in the root of the website repository), containing site-wide parameters or via individual page-specific parameters.
+Next, we move on to look into more detail in Jekyll and its corresponding scripting language Liquid.

 {% include links.md %}